Information for Economics Students

 If you miss your advising appointment, the next available appointment you can make is one month from the missed appointment.

-Advising Begins the 2nd week of the Spring 2014 semester.
+Advising Begins the 2nd week of the Fall 2014 semester.

 If you need help now with choosing your upper division electives - watch this video!

 Students can set up appointments with undergraduate advisors by signing up in the advising binder in TAH 3028.
 Advising is not available on a regular basis in between semesters.
 An appointment is required for advising during the semester.
 There are NO WALK-IN advising appointments.